Abdulrahman91kh/token-management-service/readme.md

 # Token Management Service
 ## Summary
-- This service manages tokens that can be used between Fabacus systems.
+- This service manages tokens that can be used between the existing systems.
 By token management we mean
   1. Tokens Generation
   2. Checking a Token Status
   3. Redeeming a Token